carson-v/MontyPython-MarkovMactation/README.md

 - Selenium
 - BS4

+## Data-Scraping Features:
+- !
+Movie/TV scripts are generously provided by http://montypython.50webs.com
+- !
+Cleaned text data is stored in text file and reused after initial scraping
 ## Text-Generation Features:
-- !
-Text data is stored in .txt file and reused after being scraped
 - !
 First word of every sentence, *a* is chosen based on the probability that *a* often started sentences in the test data.
 - !
 Duplicates removed.
 - !
 Tracks probability that a certain punctuation mark comes after a word/phrase.